react-native-ar/react-native-arkit/README.md

 #### withProjectedPosition()

-this hoc allows you to create 3D components where the position is always at the same point on the screen, but sticks to a plane or object.
+this hoc allows you to create 3D components where the position is always relative to the same point on the screen/camera, but sticks to a plane or object.

 Think about a 3D cursor that can be moved across your table or a 3D cursor on a wall.